gnosly/TomcatJdbcConnectionTest/README.md

 The goal of this web app is to show how to analyze the tomcat connection pool in case of abandoned connections.

 ## How it works
-This web app let you create as many abandoned connections as you want just clicking on a button.
-In fact, each time the button is pressed a new connection is opened and never closed.
-This scenario let us investigate how set up the tomcat datasource configuration in order to show the code line where the connection was abandoned.
+This web app let you create as many abandoned connections as you want just clicking on a button: each time the button is pressed a new connection is opened and never closed.
+This scenario makes possible to investigate how set up the tomcat datasource configuration in order to show the code line where the connection was abandoned.

-## Hypotesys
+## Preconditions
 You need the following tools to execute the "experiment".
 The tool versions are not stricly important but they are what I actualy tested:
 - Tomcat 7.0.70
 - Mysql Connector Java 5.1.39